-The Geopolitics of International Coalitions.
-Do geopolitical principles still have validity or usefulness in analyzing the current world situation, after the attacks of September 11, 2001?
-Let us apply GP principles to the US 'war on terrorism'.
-From a GP viewpoint, the US war in Afghanistan has not been a repetition of the Vietnam war, nor a repetition of the Soviet war in Afghanistan.
+The early phase of the US war in Afghanistan was not a repetition of the Vietnam war, nor a repetition of the Soviet war in Afghanistan.
 To apply GP principles, we must summarize the resources on each side, look at their geographical positions, and their problems of logistical extension or overextension.
-In the cases of the Vietnam war and the Soviet-Afghanistan war, there were 2 big world power blocs; so each side in these local wars had support from much bigger chains of resources.
+In the cases of the Vietnam war and the Soviet-Afghanistan war, there were 2 big world power blocs; hence each side in these local wars had support from much bigger chains of resources.
 In both cases, these were guerrilla wars.
-The guerillas did not have to win the war by battlefield victories, but only to continue resistance until their opponents supply lines became too costly - in other words, to wait until logistical overextension made their opponent withdraw.
+The guerrillas did not have to win the war by battlefield victories, but only to continue resistance until their opponents' supply lines became too costly - in other words, to wait until logistical overextension made their opponent withdraw.
 In addition, in the case of the Soviet-Afghanistan war, the Soviets had multiple military commitments on other fronts - in Eastern Europe, Northeast Asia, the long-distance nuclear weapons race, etc. The Soviet weakness was precisely the reverse of the marchland advantage - the USSR was in the middle extending forces in all directions.
+It was

-It was Gorbachev's effort to reduce these multiple military commitments that led to the Soviet policy of giving up Eastern Europe, allowing the wave of anti-Communist revolts that eventually broke up the USSR.
+Gorbachev's effort to reduce these multiple military commitments that led to the Soviet policy of giving up Eastern Europe, allowing the wave of anti-Communist revolts that eventually broke up the USSR.

-In contrast with this, the war in Afghanistan in October-December 2001 was an alliance of all the big powers against the supporters of the terrorist movement al-Qaeda.
-From the first GP principle, resource advantage, we would expect the US antiterrorist forces and allies to win.
-The second GP principle, geopositional advantage or disadvantage, posed no problem for US forces insofar as it was not fighting multiple wars on widely separated fronts.
-The main GP danger was in the third principle, overextension: Afghanistan is very from Western supply bases, and thus the war could become very costly, depending on how long it would continue.
+In contrast with this, the war in Afghanistan in October - December 2001 was an alliance of all the big powers against the supporters of the terrorist movement al-Qaeda.
+From the first GP principle, resource advantage, we would expect the US forces and allies to win.
+The second GP principle, geopositional advantage or disadvantage, posed no problem for the US forces insofar as it was not fighting multiple wars on widely separated fronts.
+The main GP danger was in the third principle, overextension: Afghanistan is very far from Western supply bases, and thus the war could become very costly, depending on how long it would continue.
 The main worry of US policy during the 1990s was to avoid logistical overextension - the so-called lesson of the Vietnam war - not to become bogged down in long and expensive wars in distant places.
 Thus President George W. Bush, in the early period of his administration, tried to bring the US military into a completely defensive posture, and to withdraw from international commitments.
-This was changed, of course, by the attack of September 11 - according to the principle that external attack brings national solidarity, and widespread desire for national military action.
-The question became: how long would this national solidarity last, compared to how long it would take before the problem of logistical overextension set in?
+This was changed, of course, by the attack of September 11 -according to the principle that external attack brings national solidarity, and widespread desire for national military action (Coser 1956).
+This is what happened in the summer of 1914 in Europe, when after an assassination in Sarajevo the states of Austria, Russia, Germany, France, Italy and England began to threaten each other with war; these threats increased national solidarity in each place, and huge crowds in the streets in Vienna, Berlin, Moscow, Paris, and London demanded that their countries go to war (Scheff 1994).
+After the attacks of September 11, there was a huge increase in national solidarity in the United States; the level of agreement on public policy temporarily became very high; the popularity of President Bush rose from moderate (about 50 % approval rating) to the highest ratings ever recorded (90 %) (Collins 2004).